Gulpashan

 Ruins of Gulpashan after the first world war.

-Golpashan was an Assyrian Christian town located on the western shore of Lake Urmia.
+Golpashan was an Assyrian Christian town located on the western shore of Lake Urmia, Iran.
 The town was once one of the most prosperous towns in Urmia plains but was destroyed and abandoned in 1918.
 The site is now occupied by the village of Gol Pashin.

 History

 It is not known exactly when Assyrians first settled in Golpashan but they did found the village.
 They have continuously inhabited the land since pre-recorded history.

 This village played a dramatic part in the Assyrian genocide during and after World War I. It was attacked in February 1915 by units of the Ottoman Army.
 Another attack in 1918 by bands of Kurds destroyed the settlement completely.

 Churches

 Golpashan has at least three main churches: